ibm-cloud-docs/sell/tutorial-publish-vsimage.md

 {: #vsimage-publish-submit}
 {: step}

-1. Navigate to the Partner Center in the {{site.data.keyword.cloud_notm}} console by clicking the link in the email that you received notifiying you that your publishing request was approved.
+1. Navigate to the Partner Center in the {{site.data.keyword.cloud_notm}} console by clicking the link in the email that you received notifying you that your publishing request was approved.
 1. Click **Publish to catalog**.

 ## Next steps
 {: #vsimage-publish-next}

-Verify that the virtual server image is offically live in the catalog for all users.
+Verify that the virtual server image is officially live in the catalog for all users.
 Go to the [catalog](https://cloud.ibm.com/catalog){: external}, select **Type** > **Software**, and search for the name of your virtual server image.